30 October 2021

 - Self-employed house cleaners will often adjust their hourly rates depending on their perception of the customer's capacity to pay, charging people in wealthy suburbs higher rates than others.
 Trades people often adopt the same pricing strategy.

 - In Australia, under the National Disability Insurance Scheme, some providers of allied health or medical services (for example physiotherapists) charge a higher price for NDIS funded customers than normal consumers (because "the government is paying").
+Generally NDIS issues maximum fee schedules that it will fund for many services (for example a physiotherapy visit) but the provider may offer services to non-NDIS funded customers at more favorable rates if it perceives it has spare capacity that can only be filled by discounting.
+Of course a provider will charge the maximum published NDIS rate.

 Three degrees of price discrimination